 Climate change has been affecting countries in the 2 Seas Region (Belgium, the Netherlands, United Kingdom and France) more severely than expected.
 The frequency and intensity of extreme weather conditions that induce storm-surges along the coast and river discharges that threaten the integrity of flood defences is increasing.
 Humans have attempted to conquer the problems of changing water levels for thousands of years.
 One of the oldest weapons they’ve wielded against the rivers and oceans is the levee, also known as a dyke.

 Levee as flood defence

-The Polder2C’s project offers a rare opportunity to test and improve flood resilience by improving climate change adaptation capacity on a strategic, tactical and operational level.
-The “Levee Challenge” is an event comprised of two challenges whose main objective is to promote the creativity of university MSc and PhD students and to get them interested in technical training and civil, hydraulic and geotechnical engineering through project work as a team.
+The Polder2C’s project offers a rare opportunity to test and improve flood resilience by improving climate change adaptation capacity on a strategic, tactical, and operational level.
+The main objective of the “Levee Challenge” is to promote the creativity of MSc students and to get them interested in technical training and civil, hydraulic, and geotechnical engineering through project work as a team.

 Who can participate?

-All MSc students of university education, both University of Applied Sciences and Research Universities, are welcome to form a team and participate.
+All master's students of university education, both University of Applied Sciences and Research Universities, are welcome to form a team and participate.
 Each team consists of four to six students and a responsible instructor.
 You choose your own team name and team leader.
 This team leader will also be the contact person with the Levee Challenge Team.
-For the physical challenge the capacity is restricted to 4 or 5 groups of students.
+For the physical challenge, the capacity is restricted to 4 or 5 groups of students.
 Do you want to participate in this special event?
 Make sure to register now!

-Want to get an impression of this year's Levee Challenge?
+Want to get an impression of last year's Levee Challenge?
 Read the article Levee Challenge: educational, innovative and unique or watch our playlist of last year's Levee Challenge.